-The President and Chief Executive Officer has been granted for the first time a performance bonus by the Board.
+The President and Chief Executive Officer was granted a performance bonus for the first time in 2013.
 This decision, which has been made by the Board with the President in absentia, was based on the fact that the financial results for 2013 were well above budget, in terms of revenue, earnings before interest, taxes, depreciation and amortization ("EBITDA"), and net income.
 During the fourth quarter of 2013, the Board decided that if the EBITDA of the Corporation for 2013 were to exceed \$9,000,000, a performance bonus equal to one time the salary of the President would be paid to him to reward him for his outstanding performance.
-Without performing any comprehensive comparative market analysis, the Board members determined that it is common practice for a public company to award a performance bonus to senior management when performance targets are exceeded.
+In 2014, the target to meet was the budgeted EBITDA.
+Without performing any comprehensive comparative market analysis, the Board members determined that it is common practice for a public company to award a performance bonus to senior management when performance targets are met.
 They considered it reasonable that the amount of the bonus be equivalent to one year's salary.
-Since the EBITDA was \$9,538,000, a bonus of \$275,000 was awarded to the President.
+Since the targets were met, both in 2013 and 2014, a bonus of \$275,000 was awarded to the President for each of the two fiscal years.